ArnauLape/Segre-MCTM-QT/README.md

-# Implementation of Segre Embedding and Multiple Correlated-Try Metropolis on Quantum Teleportation
+# Implementation of Segre Embeddings and Multiple Correlated-Try Metropolis on Quantum Teleportation